 Although it doesn’t look like, the white fly is a very dangerous pest to your plants…

-It is very hard to be eradicated.
+It is very hard to eradicate.

-They are around 2 mm length.
+They are around 2 mm in length.

-It sucks liquids out of the plant’s leaves and secrete sticky material called honeydew.
+They suck liquids out of the plant’s leaves and secrete sticky material called honeydew.